 Penalty for Going without Coverage to Increase — Exemptions Can Help

-Shopping around during this Open Enrollment will allow you to look for an affordable plan and could help you avoid paying a tax penalty when you file your 2017 taxes.
+Shopping around during this Open Enrollment will allow you to look for a health care plan and could help you avoid paying a tax penalty when you file your 2018 taxes.

 Reporting Coverage on Taxes

-This is the third year taxpayers must report their health insurance status on tax returns, but there’s no reason to worry – this tax year will be just as simple as last year.
+The upcoming tax season will be the fourth year taxpayers must report their health insurance status on tax returns, but there’s no reason to worry – this tax year will be just as simple as last year.
 Most people (8 out of 10) will simply check a box in TurboTax to indicate they were covered.

 If you purchased a health insurance plan on healthcare.gov (CuidadodeSalud.gov for Spanish speakers) or your state Marketplace, you will receive Form 1095-A, which confirms coverage, premiums and any subsidies you received to help pay for health insurance.
 In TurboTax, entering 1095-A information is as easy as entering a W-2: just copy the information from your 1095-A into TurboTax, and we do the rest based on your entries.

-People who were insured through their employer, a government program such as Medicaid, or other private insurance, will most likely receive a new tax form (1095-B or -C) confirming coverage or offer of coverage.
+People who were insured through their employer, a government program such as Medicaid, or other private insurance, will most likely receive a form (1095-B or -C) confirming coverage or offer of coverage.
 If you receive these forms, simply review the forms for accuracy and keep the 1095-B or -C for your records – that’s it.
-You don’t need to wait for these forms to file your 2016 taxes.
-To learn more about 1095 forms, check out our interactive tool.
+You don’t need to wait for these forms to file your 2017 taxes.